FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Returning-Data.md

 ### Metamask Compatability

-The encryption schema and structure matches the one used by Metamask's [`eth_decrypt`](https://docs.metamask.io/wallet/reference/eth_decrypt/) function.
-This means that we can consume sealed data directly from metamask, which can provide a more engaging experience for the user of a dApp - You can fetch an address's public key using the `eth_getencryptionpublickey` method, and seal data for that specific public key (either as a permit or by using the public key directly), and then use Metamask's `eth_decrypt` call to provided a guided decryption experience.
+The encryption schema and structure matches the one used by Metamask's eth_decrypt function.
+This means that we can consume sealed data directly from Metamask, which provides a more engaging experience for a dApp user.

+Fetch an address's public key using the `eth_getEncryptionPublicKey` method, seal the data for that specific public key (either as a permit or by using the public key directly), and then use Metamask's `eth_decrypt` call to provide a guided decryption experience.

 :::danger[Warning]
-Metamask's `eth_getencryptionpublickey` and `eth_decrypt` methods are deprecated.
-We provide this compatability to demonstrate compatability with native wallet encryption/decryption.
-We aim to maintain compatability as new standards for Encryption on Ethereum emerge
+Metamask's `eth_getEncryptionPublicKey` and `eth_decrypt` methods are deprecated.
+We provide these examples to demonstrate compatibility with native wallet encryption/decryption procedures.
+We aim to maintain compatibility as new standards emerge for encryption on Ethereum.
 :::

 ## Examples